Ŭinyŏ: Establishment

 The proposal for establishing ŭinyŏ originated with Heo Do (許道), a government officer who held the title of Jijesaengwonsa (知濟生院事).
 He suggested to the king that a number of intelligent young women should receive medical training to treat women.
 It's been reported in the Annals of the Joseon Dynasty during the Sejong Era, that he suggested this implementation of male doctors because of discrimination between the genders; he stated that even if a male is a slave of another slave, he would still be treated.
 He expressed his concern at how there could even be a male doctor that would feel ashamed when looking at a female patient and ultimately refuse to treat her.

 Although the ŭinyŏ system started to practice medicine, it was deeply related to a Korean traditional custom at the time.
 Various religions with gender segregation had a large impact on influencing this settlement of the female doctor system.
 Along with Buddhism, Daoism, and Shamanism, the Joseon dynasty was generally a strict Confucian state and strengthened the distinction between the sexes which was called naeoe (內外; sex segregation).
 Free contact between the genders was highly controversial and prohibited for some time despite the government's encouragement to do otherwise for medical purposes.
 Therefore, there were also many cases in which female patients died without receiving proper treatment because they felt ashamed of being examined by a male doctor.
-Heo Do understood this discrepancy where women did not want to be examined by males and how males did not want to examine women.
+Heo Do understood this discrepancy where women did not want to be examined by male doctors and how male doctors did not want to examine women.
 Although Heo Do was able to influence the king's decision on establishing this female medical system, in the beginning, the only women able to practice medicine were government maidservants.
 As a result, these women needed to be educated within the palace and later could be sent anywhere that the government wished them to go.
 However, because they were maidservants, this also meant that they would not be able to quit practicing should they want to.